 Safe Sport

-To Report Prohibited Behaviour Call:
+Report Prohibited Behaviour

-The Alberta Whitewater Association's Commitment
+The Alberta Whitewater Association's Commitment:

 The AWA believes that everyone involved in paddlesports has the right to participate on or off the water, to train and to compete in safe, respectful, and supportive environments.